ipab-rad/ros_reality_pr2/README.md

 ## Installation
 1. Download and install Unity 2017.4. ([Linux download link](https://beta.unity3d.com/download/fbeab28dc46b/public_download.html) and [instructions](https://askubuntu.com/a/1078159))
-2. Install [git LFS](https://git-lfs.github.com/).
-This is required to download the big PR2 mesh files.
-3. Clone this repo in your catkin workspace and build it
+2. Clone this repo in your catkin workspace, build it, and source.

 ## Scenes
 There are 2 scenes (Position Control and Trajectory Control); however, we only activley use Position Control.
 Position Control visualises the PR2 and an image plane from the kinect that moves with the tilt of the PR2's head.
 Code in `ros_reality/Assets/Scripts` can also be modified to include the kinect's point cloud in the scene.